LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 For more detail about the ```News.Headlines``` and ```News.Story``` objects, please check the Data Library [News document](https://cdn.refinitiv.com/public/rd-lib-ts-doc/1.0.0.0/book/en/sections/content-layer/news/intro.html).

-That is all for the Content Layer.
+That is all for the Data Library Content Layer.

-## Step 4: The Delivery Layer
+## <a id="step4_delivery_layer"></a>Step 4: The Delivery Layer

+My next point is the Data Library Delivery Layer.
 The Delivery layer refers to lowest abstraction layer of the library such as Level 1 & 2 Streaming Data and Request/Reply data endpoints interfaces, etc. This article is focusing on the Delivery interface to retrieve LSEG content directly from an Endpoint.

 ### Endpoint Interface